Agile in a downturn

 - Team-based best efforts architecture that accounts for UI/UX, security, performance, cloud architecture & spend, personalization, analytics, data strategy, opportunities for AI and automation as a standard way of working, a goal, rather than an option or template to start from is increasingly unrealistic and potentially dangerous.

-- The problem that agile solves has become blurry.
+- The problem that agile solves can become blurry.
 This entire site is about the manifestation of Agile in the real-world, so there is little doubt here that the problems that agile helps solve are, to some extent, evergreen.
 But in the olden days, with eighteen month long development cycles and clean lines between design, development, test, and release, the pickings were easy.
 That way of working was broken and inane.
-But partially because of the proliferation of agile terms and half-measures, the foundational problems of connection to customers, collaboration on the teams, and sloppy handoffs are more obscured.
+But partially because of the proliferation of agile terms and half-measures, the foundational problems of connection to customers, collaboration on the teams, and sloppy handoffs can be more obscured.
+Unpacking complicated problems can be an activity with fewer enthusiastic sponsors in lean times.

 This is just a partial list of the challenges of implementing agile in a downturn.
 There will be more to come, but along with that solutions or thoughts to consider, as well as toolkits and references.

 As a parting thought for this post, consider this: who are the sponsors (or the potential sponsors) of your agile initiatives?
 Is your communication with them primarily around the rote practices or the outcomes and impacts to the organization, to the business, to the engagement of the teams?
-How healthy is the core business or organization?
+How healthy is the core business or organization doing the sponsoring?

-Ensure that your approaches to kicking off or evolving agile practices is as relevant and connected to the trends of the organization as possible.
-Don’t want to be told whether it is.
+Approaches to kicking off or evolving agile practices must be as relevant and as connected to the momentum trends of the organization as possible.
+If you’re leading or coaching transformation, it’s strongly recommended that you don’t wait to be told whether it is.
 Go see.